javagolang/javagolang.github.io/_posts/2019-07-16-TX2-install-mxnet-for-cpp-[build-from-source].md

-   OR you will get error like :
+   OR you might get error like :

    ```bash
    INFO: nvcc was not found on your path